akashacms/epub-guide/documents/4-configuration.html.md

 With `addStylesheet` we declare a CSS file to use in every page.

+When the `<link id="stylesheet" href="/css/style.css" type="text/css"/>` tag is generated, AkashaEPUB will automatically rewrite the `href` attribute to the correct relative URL.

 With `setMahabhutaConfig` we describe the HTML rendering output.
 We have to specify `xmlMode: true` because EPUB3 requires XHTML files.

 Likely package dependency entries in `package.json`: